Chart Color Schemes

 Braidwood features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 67.5% of all households, including 22.3% couples with children, 37.8% couples without children, and 6.8% single parent families.
-Non-family households constitute the remaining 32.5%, with lone person households at 30.6% and group households comprising 2.0%.
+Family households account for 67.5% of all households, consisting of 22.3% couples with children, 37.8% couples without children, and 6.8% single parent families.
+Non-family households constitute the remaining 32.5%, with lone person households at 30.6% and group households comprising 2.0% of the total.
 The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households